adrienverge/yamllint/docs/quickstart.rst

 .. code:: bash

- sudo pip install yamllint
+ pip install --user yamllint

 If you prefer installing from source, you can run, from the source directory:

 .. code:: bash

  python setup.py sdist
- sudo pip install dist/yamllint-*.tar.gz
+ pip install --user dist/yamllint-*.tar.gz

 Running yamllint
 ----------------